 In 2018 Letitia had the opportunity to have her art work published alongside other women in Understorey Magazines 12th issue dedicated to African Nova Scotian Women.
 She was also given the Nova Scotia Arts Endowment Fund Scholarship and the 2018 RBC Emerging

 Artist Award from Nova Scotia Talent Trust.

-Fraser has participated in several group shows and has recently shown her work in solo exhibitions at the Anna Leonowens Gallery, titled Mommay’s Patches: Traditions & Superstitions, and MSVU Art Gallery.
-Most recently, Fraser participated in the residency Ground Rules at the Cape Breton Centre for Crafts and Design, NS.
+Fraser has participated in several group shows and in 2019 shown her work in solo exhibitions at the Anna Leonowens Gallery, titled Mommay’s Patches: Traditions & Superstitions, and MSVU Art Gallery.
+Most recently, Fraser has participated in a two artist show alongside Darcie Bernhardt at the Art Gallery of Nova Scotia titled Family Patterns (2021-2022).
 Fraser continues her practice in Halifax, NS.